SJSU272LabSP18/Project-Team-3/README.md

 violation of any terms specified in the lease document.
 ● The dispute resolution at the time of lease termination is handled effectively.

+## Featues:
+### Using blockchain to store all the transactions between tenants and the leasing office/property manager.
+Including payment, dispute resolution and lease renewal.
+### usinng spark and ML to compare the current lease with any new laws and regulation enforced by the state/county.

 # Proposed​ ​methodology/ ​ ​resources:
 We will be implementing this application using Java and bluemix platform. nodejs react for back end